seuchoi/meta_transcript/README.md

 + `Test_Covar_P_cutoff` Significance cut-off for `covars_test` in the NULL model (default 0.05).

-+ `relatedness`   n x n sparse Genetic Relationship Matrix (GRM).
++ `relatedness` (optional)    n x n sparse Genetic Relationship Matrix (GRM).
 The file should be saved as a sparse matrix called 'sparseMat' that is saved within a RData file.
   For example, n x n sparse Matrix of class "dsCMatrix" with sample ID as row and column names:

     |         | **1000000** | **1000001** | **1000002** | **1000003** |